What are thin veneers?

 Then there are minimally invasive treatments such as “No-Prep” or “Minimum-Prep” veneers.
 Ultra-thin (0.2mm), yet durable and strong, no or low-prep laminates require zero or minimal tooth reduction.
 They are fabricated from wafer thin, non-brittle porcelain with esthetics that blend with your natural dentition.
 If you are considering a cosmetic procedure but are uneasy about having your tooth enamel removed, discuss no-preparation or low-preparation veneers with your dentist.
 Dr. Fondriest is an advocate of minimally invasive dentistry and regardless of the procedure he will remove as little of your natural tooth structure as possible.

 In recent years, some in the dental profession have moved toward the practice of minimally invasive dentistry.
-At the heart of minimally invasive dentistry is respect for the natural tooth structure and original tissue of the patient.
+These dentists respect and try to preserve the natural tooth structure and original tissue of the patient.
 The patient’s original healthy tissue is of more biological value than a non-biological fabricated replacement.

-The first and foremost way of practicing minimally invasive dentistry is through preventive treatment, by preventing dental disease from occurring, or if it occurs, intercepting its progress.
-But when preventive treatment fails, preserving the natural tissue with minimally invasive dental treatments is of the utmost importance.
+The first and foremost way of practicing conservative dentistry is through preventive treatment, by preventing dental disease from occurring, or if it occurs, intercepting its progress.
+But when preventive treatment fails, preserving the natural tissue with no prep dental treatments is of the utmost importance.